 After making my fig, prosciutto, and arugula pizza last week, I had a lot of fresh figs to use up.
 Seeing all those fresh figs made me think about good ol’ Fig Newtons.
 I have not had one in forevvvverrr.
 This had to be fixed!

-I might consider making a little more of the fig mixture next time as I felt there was a lot of cookie and not quite enough fig. But, these are tasty and are perfect to make for the fall and the holidays!
+I might consider making a little more of the fig mixture next time as I felt there was a lot of cookie and not quite enough fig, so if you prefer it that way as well, you might want to prepare a little extra fig preserve or not use all of the cookie dough.
+These are tasty either way though and are perfect to make for the fall and the holidays!

 - 2 lbs. fresh figs (or 1 lb. dried)

 - 1/3 cup granulated sugar

 - 1/2 tsp. baking powder

 - 1/4 tsp. salt